Quandela/Perceval/docs/source/states.rst

 Describes the Fock state of :math:`n` photons over :math:`m` modes where photons can be annotated.
 If none is annotated, then all photons in the state are indistinguishable.

-See reference :class:`perceval.utils.BasicState` for detailed information.

-See the section :ref:`State and StateVector`
+For detailed information, see the code reference of :class:`perceval.utils.BasicState` here :ref:`State and StateVector`

 A Fock state, called BasicState in Perceval coding language, is represented by ``|n_1,n_2,...,n_m>`` notation where ``n_k`` is the number of photons in mode ``k``.